TouK/nussknacker/docs/scenarios_authoring/Enrichers.md

 ## ML enricher
+**(Enterprise only)**

 Nussknacker can evaluate ML models using the Machine Learning Enricher.
-Internally, the ML Enricher uses  [JPMML-Evaluator library ](https://github.com/jpmml/jpmml-evaluator) to evaluate ML models.
 The ML Enricher is an Enterprise component of Nussknacker and requires a separate license; contact info@nussknacker.io for more information.

 Models can be either JPMML encoded or exported with H2O Mojo/Pojo.
 Model repository can be one of the following: